 Review the set-up of the finish line arch, outdoor music and a/v equipment to announce the arrival of each skier

 Review set-up of indoor vendor displays.

+Stop every skier as they cross the finish line.
+If they are not skiing on Sunday, ask them for their chip.
+Put the chips in the orange buckets.
+Skiers who plan to continue on Sunday keep their chip.